-Expense categories.
-With the exception of General and Administrative Allocation, the following expense categories were state-specific costs related to the implementation of the Minnesota program:
+Expense Categories.
+With the exception of General and Administrative Allocation, the following expense categories were state-specific costs related to the implementation of the Connecticut program:

 Paint Processing.
-Processing costs were based on the weight, volume of full paint, or number of paint collection bins or drums from drop-off sites and services.
+Processing costs were based on the weights, volume of paint, or number of paint collection bins or drums from drop-off sites and services.
 Processing costs included the cost of sorting bins of comingled latex and oil-based paint from drop-off sites as well as the ultimate recycling or other processing methods.